-Speaking of cranes, I’m amazed at how they’re everywhere in the state, at least at this time of year.
+Anyway, I was surprised to see several cranes in his field, which were quite impressive.
+And speaking of cranes, I’m amazed at how they’re everywhere in the state, at least at this time of year.
 I’ve seen more cranes than just about any other form of wildlife, it seems.
 They’re so prehistoric looking and sounding.

 So the couple began cheering me on as I ran by.
 It was so cute.
 Then I noticed a herd of elk across the way, so I stopped and jogged back up to them.
 They said the elk had just been bugling, and the guy ran down the road with me a bit to see if they’d bugle again.
 They did, and it was such an incredible sound – rather prehistoric again.
 Just like, perhaps, the sound a wooly mammoth made during the Ice Age.

 When I was ready to continue, I asked the guy if he’d bring my camera, and a piece of trash from an energy waffle I’d eaten, back to my parents.
 He said sure, so I yelled to the woman that I was making her husband a temporary crew member.
 She started pumping her arms in the air, saying, “We’re a part of this too, now!
 We’re Dave and Margie by the elk!”
 It was pretty cute.

 I started following the path, but it was so overgrown and tiny that I was walking bent over double.
-When it took a steep downturn, then downed trees were everywhere, I decided it wasn’t wise to follow this path.
+When it took a steep downturn, and I saw downed trees everywhere, I decided it wasn’t wise to follow this path.
 Trouble was, Manitowoc is cut by the river.
 So most of the streets don’t go through.
-I probably walked a mile or two extra to get around and back to a spot where I could hook up with the trail.
+I probably walked a mile or two extra (2-3 km) to get around and back to a spot where I could hook up with the trail.
 I didn’t see one blaze on the official path until I crossed the river and hit Revere Avenue, when suddenly the route was perfectly blazed.
 Weird.

 Although it was cloudy out, it was humid and still warm, so I was sweating up a storm.
-Luckily the path then ran along the lakeshore, where the temps dropped 10 degrees and I was finally – finally – not sweltering.
+Luckily, the path then ran along the lakeshore, where the temps dropped 10 degrees and I was finally – finally – not sweltering.

-The first two miles were right on the beach.
+The first two miles (3 km) were right on the beach.
 It was a bit difficult, because the easiest walking was where the sand was packed down, near the water, but that area was slanted.
-So I had to walk on a slant for two miles.
-Hiker notes said it’s very easy to miss the sign directing you off the beach and back into the woods, so I was staring at the woods for the last mile so I wouldn’t miss it.
+So I had to walk on a slant for two miles (3 km).
+Hiker notes said it’s very easy to miss the sign directing you off the beach and back into the woods, so I was staring at the woods for the last mile (1.5 km) so I wouldn’t miss it.
 I did see it, but I’m sure I would have missed it if I hadn’t been staring to my left for 20 minutes.
 The trails here were soft sand and dirt, and quite runnable.
 It was a great way to end the day.